digiltd/oh-rtd-test/my.openHAB-Persistence.md

         * : strategy = everyChange
     }

-**The example above will persist all your data, with every change, to my.openHAB cloud.**
+> Be aware that above example will persist ALL your data, with every change, to my.openHAB cloud.

-Currently (21 Sept 2015) there is no method to remove data or items from the my.openHAB cloud.
+> Currently (21 Sept 2015) there is no method to remove data or items from the my.openHAB cloud.

-(Though there are plans to add the option [https://community.openhab.org/t/cleaning-up-demo-items-from-myopenhab/1689](https://community.openhab.org/t/cleaning-up-demo-items-from-myopenhab/1689))
+> Though there are plans to add the option [https://community.openhab.org/t/cleaning-up-demo-items-from-myopenhab/1689](https://community.openhab.org/t/cleaning-up-demo-items-from-myopenhab/1689)

 This means if you change the name of an item, the old "item" will still appear on my.openHAB cloud and also appear in your IFTTT dropdown.
 Also, if you set up my.openHAB with the demo configuration still setup, all of those items will also appear.

-If you have a PIR or any type of sensor that sends constant updates to OpenHAB then those will also appear, and you probably don't need or want the thousands of updates logged to my.openHAB
+Any items such as a PIR or any type of sensor that sends constant updates to OpenHAB and will quickly clutter it up.
+So you probably don't need or want, the thousands of updates that will be logged to my.openHAB if you catchall.

 People starting out should be aware of this due to the immense experimenting and testing that comes with learning OpenHAB.
 You will quickly find that the item list will contain a whole load of items that you no longer need.